spfuu/shSonos/README.md

 ----
 ####get_volume
  Gets the current volume from a Sonos speaker.
+ In most cases, you don't have to execute this command, because all subscribed clients will be notified automatically about 'volume'-status changes.

 | parameter | required / optional | valid values | description |
 | :-------- | :------------------ | :----------- | :---------- |